-You may be out late celebrating the New Year.
+You may be out late celebrating the new year.
 Welcome it in safely with these tips.

-Do: plan a ride in advance
+Plan a ride in advance

 On average, driving accidents rise during the holidays, so it's crucial to have a safe ride on a night when so many people are out and about.
 Don't assume you'll be able to hail a cab.
 Know your options in advance and decide whether you'll take public transportation, use a ridesharing service or carpool with your friends.

-Do: plan for guests' safety
+Plan for guests’ safety

 If you're hosting a party, you'll want to be sure your guests get home safely.
 One option might be to hire a driver for the evening to provide people a way to get home.

-Do: make a plan with your kids
+Make a plan with your kids

 Set a reasonable curfew with your kids for their New Year's Eve festivities.
 If they're old enough to drive, be sure they understand the dangers of driving on the holiday.
 Encourage them to stay in one location instead of hopping from party to party.